Scalable Bayesian uncertainty quantification with data-driven priors for radio interferometric imaging: Experimental results

 We present the RI image reconstructions of the four ground truth test images in Figure \ref{fi:M31_reconstruction}, Figure \ref{fi:W28_reconstruction}, Figure \ref{fi:3c288_reconstruction} and Figure \ref{fi:CYN_reconstruction}.
 In each figure, we compare the wavelet-based and \textsc{QuantifAI} models, and we include the dirty reconstruction as a reference.
 The metric used to compare the RI image reconstruction is the SNR expressed in dB defined as follows

 where $\bm{x}_{\text{gt}}$ corresponds to the reference or ground truth, and $\bm{x}$ to the estimation, and $\| \cdot \|_{2}$ is the usual $\ell_2$ norm.

 The quantitative reconstruction performance results are presented in Table \ref{tb:reconstruction_SNRs}.
 The MAP reconstruction from \textsc{QuantifAI} performs significantly better than the wavelet-based counterpart in every image from our dataset.
 The performance gain lies between $1.9$dB and $12.7$dB, with an average gain of $7$dB.
 It is difficult to see the \textsc{QuantifAI} improvements by eye when inspecting reconstructed images.
 However, when observing the errors in the fourth column, the improved quality of \textsc{QuantifAI}'s reconstructions becomes evident.
 Shifting towards the sampling results, we observe a similar behaviour of the MMSE reconstruction in favour of \textsc{QuantifAI}'s images.
 The MAP is considerably faster than the MMSE, relying on optimisation rather than posterior sampling.
+Recall that the MMSE is built as averaging posterior samples.
 In addition, the MAP consistently provides improved reconstruction performance with respect to the MMSE.

 The posterior standard deviation provides a qualitative way to validate the posterior model and its uncertainties.
 The comparison of the posterior standard deviation with the MAP reconstruction error shows a higher correlation for the \textsc{QuantifAI} model than the wavelet-based model.
 In addition, the posterior standard deviation of \textsc{QuantifAI} shows lower variance than its wavelet-based counterpart, which is in agreement with \textsc{QuantifAI}'s smaller reconstruction error.
 For example, in image W28 in Figure \ref{fi:W28_reconstruction}, we observe in subfigure (\ref{fi:W28_reconstruction_r3_c2}) that the posterior standard deviation value is large near the edges of the ground truth image.
 It is reassuring that \textsc{QuantifAI}'s reconstruction error also shows the same behaviour.